hintron/brickus/README.md

 * Implement a turn timer
 * Create a win notification
 * Add in more server-side checks to make sure people aren't cheating - keep track of piece values, player scores, and ids server side
+* Use media queries to make sure the game renders on sundry devices
+* Incorporate touch events, so the game will work on touchscreens.
+* Only end the game if everyone agrees to
+* Create an AI
+* Create a next-best-move suggestion

 ---